patichc/Accelerometers-Summary/README.md

 <hr>
 ### Quick tips on reproducing the file (from download until summary file generation)

-Before I start explaining my approach I want to give you some details that can become relevant if you try to reproduce the results:
+Before I start explaining my approach I want to give you some details that can become relevant if you want to reproduce the results:

 * <b>Environment</b>:
      * platform       x86_64-w64-mingw32